Neural Feature Learning From Relational Database: Neural Feature Learning

-From equation \ref{eq:rnn set} we can imply that an RNN cannot approximate the Max set and Min set functions unless we define an order on the input data.
-Therefore, we sort the input vectors according to vector mean value to ensure an order for input data.,
+From Equation \eqref{eq:rnn set} we can imply that an RNN cannot approximate the max set and min set functions unless we define an order on the input data.
+Therefore, we sort the input vectors according to the mean value of the vector to ensure a consistent order for input data.

-\subsection{Joining path generation}
+\subsection{Joining Path Generation}

-So far, we have discussed feature learning from relational trees extracted from a database when a joining path is given.
-In this section, we discuss different strategies to generate relevant joining paths.
-Because finding the optimal paths is hard, we limit the maximum depth of the joining paths and propose simple heuristic traversing strategies: simple: only allows simple paths (no repeated nodes); forward only: nodes are assigned depth numbers based on a breadth-first traversal starting from the main table.
-Path generation only considers the paths such that latter nodes must be deeper than the former ones; all: all paths are considered
+So far, we have discussed feature learning from relational trees extracted from a database with given joining paths.
+In this section, we discuss various strategies to search for these relevant joining paths.
+Because finding the optimal paths is hard, we limit the maximum depth of the joining paths and propose three simple heuristic traversing strategies: (i) simple (only simple paths with no repeating nodes) (ii) forward only (nodes are assigned depths based on breadth-first traversal from main table, only considering paths with increasing node depths) and (iii) all (all paths are considered).

-In our experiments, forward only is the most efficient which is our first choice.
-The other strategies are supported for the completeness.
+According to our observations, forward only is the most efficient which is our first choice.
+The other strategies are supported for the sake of completeness.
 For any strategy, the joined tables can be very large, especially when the maximum depth is set high.
-Therefore, we apply sampling strategies and caching intermediate tables to save memory and speed up the join operations (see the supplementary material).
+Therefore, we apply sampling strategies that limit the join size per join key value and caching intermediate tables to save memory and speed up the join operations (see the Appendix).

-\subsection{Networks for multiple joining paths}
+\subsection{Networks for Multiple Joining Paths}

-Recall that for each joining path $p_i$, we create an $r2n_i$ network that learns features from the data generated by the joining path.
-In order to jointly learn features from multiple joining paths ${p_1,p_2,\cdots,p_m}$, we use a fully connected layer that transform the output of the $r2n_i$ to a fixed size output vector before concatenating these vectors and use a feed-forward network to transform them into a desired final output size.
-The entire network structure is illustrated in Figure \ref{fig:bigr2n}.
+Recall that for each joining path $p_i$, we create an $R2N_i$ network that learns features from the data generated by the joining path.
+In order to jointly learn features from multiple joining paths ${p_1,p_2,\cdots,p_q}$, we use a fully connected layer that transforms the output of the $R2N_i$ to a fixed size output vector before concatenating these vectors and use a feed-forward network to transform them into a desired final output size.
+The entire network structure is illustrated in Figure \ref{fig:bigR2N}.
 For classification problems, additional softmax function is applied on the final output vector to obtain the class prediction distribution for classification problem.